SENT-S/SENTS-frontend/README.md

 This repository contains the frontend code for the SENTS Website and Admin Panel projects.
 Both projects are built with React-Vite and TypeScript, styled with Tailwind CSS, and run on Node.js.

-## Projects
+## Project Overview

-### 1. Website Project
+### Website Project

-The Website Project is our main user-facing platform.
-It provides users with access to our services and information about our organization.
+The Website Project is our primary user-facing platform, offering users access to our services and detailed information about our organization.
+With the transition to Next.js, we've significantly improved the project's performance and user experience.

-### 2. Admin Panel Project

-The Admin Panel Project is used internally for managing the website.
-It provides a user-friendly interface for our team to update content, manage users, and monitor site performance.

 ## Getting Started

 ### Prerequisites

 - Node.js (version >18.19.1)
-- Yarn (stable version 4.1.1)
+- npm (version >6.14.0)
-- React-Vite
+- Next.js
 - TypeScript
+- SASS
 - Tailwind CSS
+- Shadcn UI

 ### Installation